norihiro/slidetextbridge/README.md

 ## Requirements

-- Microsoft Windows
+- Host running presentation tool
-- Microsoft PowerPoint (desktop version)
-  (Uses COM interface to access the slideshow.)
+  - Microsoft Windows + PowerPoint (desktop version) (Uses COM interface to access the slideshow.)
+  - Linux + LibreOffice Impress
+- Host running the streaming
   - OBS Studio 30 or later

+(In future, we might support more tools.)

 ## Configuration

-Edit `ppttextfeed.yaml` to set these information.
+Edit `config.yaml` to set these information.
 - Shape selection rule
 - Text format rules
 - OBS websocket URL and password
 - Target text source name

-Note: If PowerPoint and OBS Studio run in different computers, run this program on the computer running PowerPoint.
+Note: If presentation and streaming run on the different computers, run this program on the computer running PowerPoint or Impress.

 ## Usage

-- Start your PowerPoint slideshow as usual.
+- Start your presentation slideshow as usual.
-- Run `ppttextfeed.exe`
+- Run `slidetextbridge.exe`
   The program will show up a console window.
 You can minimize it.
 - Also run OBS Studio.

-Footnote: You may start this tool first.
+Footnote: You may start this tool either earlier or later than starting the presentation tool.

 <!-- TODO: put an example
 ## Example